 The descriptions of the objects are entered in exactly the same way as the descriptions of the locations.
 If you select E on the Main Menu the Object Text menu will be displayed and you will see that it is the same as the Location Text menu except that locno. has been replaced with objno. i.e. object number.
-If you print the object texts (P) you may not be surprised to find that an Object 0 already exists.
-Amend the text of Object 0 so that it reads "A lit torch." and use a different PAPER colour to your permanent PAPER colour.
-The table in Chapter 16 of the Spectrum manual will explain how to do this.
-Then insert the texts for objects 1-11 so that all the object texts use the same PAPER colour.
+If you print the object texts (P) you may not be surprised to find that an Object O already exists.
+Amend the text of Object O so that it reads "A lit torch." and use a different colour.
+Then insert the texts for objects 1-11 so that all the object texts use the same colour.
 After you have printed the texts, checked and corrected them please return to the Main Menu.